 The Mojave Foundation is a 501c3 nonprofit organization, officially registered with the IRS and California Franchise Tax Board (EIN 46-2946214), and any donation to the Foundation is tax deductible.
 We are also an approved GUIDESTAR SILVER MEMBER.
 If you like what The Mojave Foundation does for the community of Mojave, please consider making a tax-deductible donation.
 You can donate safely and securely through PayPal by clicking the “Donate” button below, or contact us to learn about other ways to contribute.

 *NEW* You can now also donate through Amazon Smile.
 Amazon will donate 0.5% of your purchase to The Mojave Foundation.
-Read more about Amazon Smile giving program here.
+Read more about the Amazon Smile giving program here.

-Major funding priorities for 2015 include:
+Major funding priorities include:

 2. Build community parks and gardens.
 According to the USDA, Mojave is in a “food desert”, meaning we have both low income and low access to nutritious foods, fruits and vegetables.
 Many residents walk to the local liquor store or gas station for groceries.
 We want to install a series of community gardens in our downtown area for the entire community to come together and promote healthy eating cultural development and sustainability.
 We also want to construct a green space and barrier between residents and the Union Pacific railroad which passes through Mojave.